DataDog/integrations-core/cisco_secure_web_appliance/README.md

 #### Steps to configure Syslog Push for Access Logs:

 **Prerequisites:**
-- The Syslog server hostname (your Datadog Agent Server) where you want to push the logs.
+- The datadog-agent server hostname where you want to push the logs.

 **Configuration:**